DataDog/kics/documentation/rules/k8s/containers_running_as_root.md

 ### Description

- Containers should run only as a non-root user.
-This limits the exploitability of security misconfigurations and restricts an attacker's options in case of compromise.
+ Containers should run as a non-root user.
+This rule checks `securityContext.runAsUser` and `securityContext.runAsNonRoot` at both the container and pod levels (including inherited settings) and requires `runAsUser` > 0 and/or `runAsNonRoot` = true.
+Running as non-root reduces the exploitability of security misconfigurations and limits an attacker's options if a container is compromised.

 ## Compliant Code Examples